yujiosaka/headless-chrome-crawler/README.md

 ### Usage

-The basic API of headless-chrome-crawler is inspired by that of [node-crawler](https://github.com/bda-research/node-crawler).
+The basic APIs of headless-chrome-crawler is inspired by that of [node-crawler](https://github.com/bda-research/node-crawler).

 ```js
 const HCCrawler = require('headless-chrome-crawler');